habb0016/portfolio/README.md

 5. Testing/Optimization

 ### Problems & Solutions
 One problem I had during the accessibility testing was a contrast issue with my text.
 I overcame this by changing the variables for the main and secondary colours.
 Another challenge I faced was with my content overflowing due to suspected margin collapse.
-I overcame this by hidding the overflow in the x direction to remove the extra space on the right and I added extra padding to the footer until the bottom gap disappeared.
+I overcame this by hiding the overflow in the x direction to remove the extra space on the right and I added extra padding to the footer until the bottom gap disappeared.
 I also used the wrapper class for background colour instead of a wrapper.
 I had to overcome this by using a class of bleed as the new "wrapper."

 ### Learning Outcomes
 I learned testing and fixing contrast issues can be easier when done earlier on (in the design process) rather than being surprised during accessibility testing.
 Also, I learned about how animations behave depending on if keyframes were used or not.
-Finally, I learned to always have a copy of my mockups with coloured boxes (outlines) indicating sections and divs for example.
+Finally, I learned to always have a copy of my mock-ups with coloured boxes (outlines) indicating sections and divs for example.

 ## Asset List
 ### Fonts